software-mansion/react-native-gesture-handler/docs/handler-pan.md

 Translation of the pan gesture along X axis accumulated over the time of the gesture.
 The value is expressed in the point units.

-Here a simple example of how to detect the direction of a user's swipe.
+Here is a simple example of how to detect the direction of a user's swipe.

 ```js
 _onHandlerStateChange = event => {